Project Management

 The Secret Sauce: Data

-You may have heard the old adage about x% (scary, big number) of ERP Implementation projects failing and admittedly, they’re no small undertaking.
-At the same time, if your experience is anything like mine, you’ve probably come across a project manager or two who didn’t seem to deserve their seat at the table.
-Particularly in the age of AI, having a human whose sole focus is taking notes and playing calendar Tetris seems unnecessary at best.
+According to Gartner, up to 70% of ERP implementation projects fail to meet their original goals.
+They are massive, complex undertakings.
+But if your experience is anything like ours, you’ve probably run into a project manager or two who didn't quite earn their seat at the table.
+Particularly in the age of AI, paying a human simply to take notes and play "calendar Tetris" feels unnecessary at best.

 “What get’s measured get’s done.”